 Growing up, Nyakio Kamoche Grieco says she spent a lot of time in Africa surrounded by medicine men, farmers and generational beauty secrets.
-Memories including her grandmother teaching her to use crushed coffee beans and sugar cane as a remedy for dry skin prompted Grieco to found Nyakio.
+Memories, including her grandmother teaching her to use crushed coffee beans and sugar cane as a remedy for dry skin, prompted Grieco to found Nyakio.
 The line, complete with anti-aging oils and cleansing balms, uses formulas and ingredients inspired by global beauty secrets and family traditions.

 Niambi Cacchioli founded Pholk to welcome women of color into the natural skincare space.
 She infuses the line with her knowledge of the African Diaspora’s healing and herbalist traditions, while creating a narrative that promotes women of color as innovators in culture.

-We fully believe that relaxing aromatherapy can change your state of mind, and Aba Gyepi-Garbrah, a certified aromatherapist, clearly agrees.
+We fully believe that relaxing aromatherapy can change your state of mind, and Aba Gyepi-Garbrah, a certified aromatherapist, agrees.
 Her love of plant medicine and holistic skincare led her to found Aba Love Apothecary.
 The brand focuses on handcrafted formulas designed to change the way we see and feel about self-care.
 Plus, the essential oil-based formulas are both effective and affordable, with serums starting at $22.

 Akilah Mary-Louise Releford grew up watching her grandmothers (Mary and Louise) making homemade remedies and natural products.
 That commitment to natural, nourishing and clean beauty products is what inspired her to found Mary Louise Cosmetics.
-The organic line features everything from body butters and face masks to serums and body soaps.
+The organic line features everything from body butters and face masks to serums and soaps.

 As a professional dancer and choreographer, Jashiro Dean was struggling to find a solution for his aches, pains, bruises and muscle fatigue.
 With limited options on the market that used natural ingredients, he set out to found Temple Zen.
-The line is an eco-friendly company that promotes beauty, wellness and living through high-quality products that are infused with vitamins and nutrients to restore and promote natural cell rejuvenation.
+The line is an eco-friendly company that promotes beauty, wellness and healthy living through high-quality products that are infused with vitamins and nutrients to restore and promote natural cell rejuvenation.

 Tolu Oye grew up in Nigeria watching her mother collect nuts from shea trees.
-Her mother used the shea butter, which was extracted from the nut, to address Oye’s eczema, her sister’s burns and to hydrate their hair.
-After moving to the United States, she wanted to share the efficacious nature of shea butter.
+Her mother used the shea butter, which was extracted from the nut, to address Oye’s eczema and her sister’s burns and to hydrate their hair.
+After moving to the United States, she wanted to share the multi-purpose nature of shea butter.
 That’s where Oye Shea Butter came into play.
 The ingredients are sourced from Nigeria, and the formulas are designed to renew, heal and hydrate the hair and the skin.

 In West Africa, people have been using a towel-like exfoliating tool in the shower for generations.
 But when Caroline Owusu-Ansah learned that the tool hadn’t made its way to America, she decided to bring the West African shower staple to market.
-Aptly named Luv Scrub, the tool is ideal for smoothing your skin’s texture, removing dead surface cells and cleaning your body, and it allows for moisturizers and oils to absorb and penetrate deeper.
+Named Luv Scrub, the tool is ideal for smoothing your skin’s texture, removing dead surface cells and cleaning your body, and it allows for moisturizers and oils to absorb and penetrate deeper.

 Katonya Breaux launched Unsun Cosmetics in 2016.
 The line offers clean, no-residue, no-white cast sunscreens that are designed for darker skin tones and with the environment in mind.
 Products include tinted SPF, mineral face sunscreen, body sunscreen and hand cream.

 She’Neil Spence and Nicolette Graves created Base Butter to help Black women redefine the perception of beauty and realize their potential.
-The line, which creates crowdsourced skin-care products for women with oily and combination skin, strives to celebrate the uniqueness of different complexions and help everyone celebrate the skin they’re in.
+The line, which creates crowdsourced skincare products for women with oily and combination skin, strives to celebrate the uniqueness of different complexions and help everyone celebrate the skin they’re in.
 Its first product?
-The Radiate Face Jelly, a lightweight, aloe vera-infused moisturizer that leaves your skin glowy, not greasy.
+The Radiate Face Jelly, a lightweight, aloe vera-infused moisturizer that leaves your skin glowy — not greasy.

 Trinity Mouzan Wofford wanted wellness to look good, taste good and help you feel like your best self.
 That’s why she started Golde, a line of superfood-boosted essentials in health and beauty.
-With everything from clean face masks to a matcha turmeric latte blend, the brand has your wellness needs covered.
+With everything from clean face masks to a matcha turmeric latte blend, the brand has your wellness and self-care needs covered.